tomjoht/learnapidoc/_includes/content/activities/make_curl_request.md

     {"coord":{"lon":-121.95,"lat":37.35},"weather":[{"id":802,"main":"Clouds","description":"scattered clouds","icon":"03d"}],"base":"stations","main":{"temp":68.34,"pressure":1014,"humidity":73,"temp_min":63,"temp_max":72},"visibility":16093,"wind":{"speed":3.36},"clouds":{"all":40},"dt":1566664878,"sys":{"type":1,"id":5122,"message":0.0106,"country":"US","sunrise":1566653501,"sunset":1566701346},"timezone":-25200,"id":0,"name":"Santa Clara","cod":200}
     ```

     This response is minified.
-You can un-minify it by going to a site such as [JSON pretty print](http://jsonprettyprint.com/), or if you have [Python installed](https://www.python.org/downloads/), you can add <code>| python -m json.tool</code> at the end of your cURL request to minify the JSON in the response (see [this Stack Overflow thread](https://stackoverflow.com/questions/352098/how-can-i-pretty-print-json-in-a-unix-shell-script) for details).
+You can un-minify it by going to a site such as [JSON pretty print](http://jsonprettyprint.com/), or if you have [Python installed](https://www.python.org/downloads/), you can add <code>| python -m json.tool</code> at the end of your cURL request to un-minify the JSON in the response (see [this Stack Overflow thread](https://stackoverflow.com/questions/352098/how-can-i-pretty-print-json-in-a-unix-shell-script) for details).

 {% if page.workshop_activities == true %}*For more information related to this activity, see [Make a curl call]({{site.rooturl}}docapis_make_curl_call.html).*{% endif %}